pantos-io/research-ioporacle/README.md

 ## Configuration

 The oracle node uses a configuration file which should be specified through the respective command-line flag.
-To see what the config file should look like, one can take a look at one of the configuration files which are part of the project.
+To see what the config file should look like, one can take a look at the example configuration file which resides in the `configs` directory.

 ## Cost Analysis